campbelljc/gym_nethack/README.md

 **OccupancyMapPolicy**: Occupancy map exploration algorithm for NetHack.
 Described in the paper "Exploration with Secret Discovery", J. Campbell & C. Verbrugge, IEEE Transactions on Games, 2018.

+**SecretOccupancyMapPolicy**: Occupancy map exploration algorithm for NetHack with support for searching for secret doors and corridors.
+Described in the paper "Exploration with Secret Discovery", J. Campbell & C. Verbrugge, IEEE Transactions on Games, 2018.

 ### Level environment

 **Description**: An extension of the exploration environment, where monsters spawn randomly, and going down the stairs will enter the next level.
 The environment can detect when a monster is present, and switch to using combat reward/state until the monster is no longer visible, at which point will revert to exploration.